Mikejo5000/vsts-docs-pr/docs/work/work-items/view-add-work-items.md

 **VSTS**

 View work items that you created or are assigned to you.
 The **Work>Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
-Use this page to quickly find work items defined across teams within a team project. <!---You can enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.-->
+Use this page to quickly find work items defined across teams within a team project.
+You can enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.

 >[!NOTE]
-><b>Feature availability: </b>The **Work Items** page is currently available from VSTS.
+><b>Feature availability: </b>The **Work Items** page is in preview and currently available from VSTS only.

 ## Prerequisites

 - You must connect to a team project.
 If you don't have an account or team project yet, create one in [VSTS](../../user-guide/sign-up-invite-teammates.md).
 You can then [connect to a team project from your web portal or Visual Studio](../../user-guide/connect-team-projects.md).
 - To create work items, you must be a member of the Contributors group.
-If you don't have access to the team project, ask the [account owner or project administrator](../../security/add-users-team-project.md) to add you.
+If you don't have access to the team project, ask the [account owner or project administrator](../../security/lookup-account-owner-admin.md) to add you.

 ## Open the Work Items page